ansys/pymapdl/doc/source/getting_started/write_documentation.rst

 #. **Usage Examples**: Include real-world usage examples, code snippets, and
    explanations to demonstrate how users can make the most of PyMAPDL.

-#. **Document the API and code**: Thoroughly document each function, class, andmethod.
+#. **Document the API and code**: Thoroughly document each function, class, and method.
 Include
     parameter descriptions, return values, and usage examples.
 Follow the `numpydoc <numpydoc_>`_ convention for documenting code.